canonical/inference-snaps-cli/README.md

 ### Select Engine

 This command can be used to perform engine selection using static data.
-This is useful for testing purposes.
+It is useful for testing purposes.

 To use, pipe the machine info in JSON format into `select-engine`.
 You also need to provide the location of the engine manifests from which the selection should be made.